openembed-labs/pi-stm32h750-spi/README.md

 ### Example Usage

 ```
-bashCopy code# Run the application in console mode
+# Run the application in console mode
 ./spi_program

 # Run the application in daemon mode